Section I: Scheduling Standards

 - Undergraduate, Graduate, Graduate School of Management, Health Sciences Professional:

 a.
-Classroom Based Courses: must meet a minimum of 50 minutes per credit per week.
-In addition, it is assumed that an additional workload will be assigned to equal 2 hours of coursework outside the classroom for each 50 minutes of meeting time.
+Classroom Based Courses: must meet a minimum of 50 minutes per credit, per week, and additional workload assigned to equal a minimum of 2 hours of coursework/activity outside the classroom for each 50 minutes of meeting time.

 b.
 Blended and Non-Classroom Based Courses: must include some form of instruction, and/or homework, and/or activity that equals the minimum of 170 minutes per credit, per week.